MirrasHue/MirrasENGINE/README.md

 ## Considerations

-So far, the engine has only been tested on Windows, with GCC (MinGW-w64) and MSVC.
-It probably runs on Linux as well, but I will only be able to test that once I have access to a PC running Ubuntu or another distro.
+So far, the engine has been tested on Windows (with GCC/MSVC) and Ubuntu (version 22.04 with GCC 13).
+It probably runs on macOS as well, but I will only be able to test that once I have access to that OS.